 Note

-In case email is configured and the email addresses of the members of the workflow group Benefits Approvers Group are maintained in the system, they receive automatic emails about the workflow item needing their attention.
+In case email is configured and the email address of your HR Business Partner is maintained in the system, he or she receives an automatic email about the workflow item needing his or her attention.

 Recommendation

 Continue in the process execution with process step 4.4.2 Approving Benefits Claim and subsequent.